 Don’t be afraid of shooting from a really low angle.
 And don’t worry what people will think of you while you’re lying on the floor… they’ll soon be jealous of your amazingly unique shots!

-Putting your iPhone on a small tripod can help with low angle photography as it can be difficult to hold the camera steady when you’re crouched down.
+Using a small iPhone tripod can help with low angle photography as it can be difficult to hold the camera steady when you’re crouched down.
 It’s also great if you struggle with crouching or kneeling down for periods of time.

 Shooting from a low angle works well in so many situations.
 My advice would be… when in doubt, shoot from a low angle.